 How And When To Plant Tulip Bulbs

-With winter fast approaching, it’s time to learn how to plant tulip bulbs.
-This easy guide will show you how.
+Temperatures are dropping and fall is in the air, which means it’s time to plant tulip bulbs!
+This complete guide will show you how.

-Tulips push their way towards the sun in early spring and delight with beautiful blooms.
-Grown from a bulb that sleeps during cold months, tulips are a delightful way to celebrate the end of winter and brighten up the flower beds.
+Tulips push their way towards the sun in early spring and delight us with beautiful blooms.
+Grown from a bulb hidden deep within the ground, they are a delightful way to celebrate the end of winter and brighten up the spring flower beds.

 How To Plant Tulip Bulbs

-To plant tulip bulbs, find a location that gets at least 6 hours of sun, with soil that drains easily (no standing water).
-Dig a large hole 5 to 7 inches deep and place bulbs in hole 4 to 5 inches apart.
+Find a location with at least 6 hours of sun, with soil that drains easily (no standing water).
+Dig a large planting hole 5 to 7 inches deep and place bulbs in the hole 4 to 5 inches apart.
 Water well and then cover with soil.

 Is it that simple?
 Yes, but we’ve got detailed steps covered in the rest of this article!

-When is the right time to plant tulips?
-The fall months of October through December.
-The tulip flowers will emerge the following year!
+The best time of year to plant tulip bulbs is during the fall months: October through December.
+The tulip flowers will emerge the following spring.

-The first step to planting tulips is determining the right TIME to do so for your zone.
+Specific planting times depend on the zone a person lives in.
 Mid to late autumn is the best time to plant tulips, about 4 to 6 weeks before the first hard frost when the ground freezes.

-For accurate timing of planting check out your hardiness zone on this USDA map.
+For accurate timing of planting check out your USDA hardiness zone here.

 Typical Tulip Bulb Planting Times Based On Zones:

 If you are still unsure about your local planting timeline, stop by a gardening center and ask to talk to a regional expert.
-These employees should have experience specific to your area and climate.
+These individuals have experience specific to your area and climate.

-When the weather has cooled it is time to determine the right location for your tulip bulbs, and the first consideration should be light.
 Tulips prefer a location with full sun, although a bit of partial shade in the afternoon will work okay as well.
-Look for an area that will get 6 hours of bright and direct sun.
+For best results look for an area that will receive at least 6 hours of bright and direct sun.

 Soil

-An area with well draining, loose soil is also important for tulip bulbs to thrive.
-Fertile, sandy soil is ideal for tulips.
+Good drainage is very important to prevent water from sitting on the bulbs and causing them to rot.
 A great location would be a spot that has a slight slope to help with drainage and consists of loose, well-drained soil.

-Heavy clay soils and sunken wet soil will cause tulip bulbs to rot.
-If needed, amend your soil organic matter and peat moss, which helps with drainage.
+Heavy clay soil and soggy soil will cause tulip bulbs to rot.
+If needed, amend your soil with organic matter and peat moss, which helps with drainage.

 We will go through each method here with photos.